w3c/wai-media-guide/description.md

 <div id="tree-existing" style="border: solid 1px #DDD; padding-bottom: 0;">
   <p style="background:#FFF; padding: 5px 5px 5px 11px; font-weight:bold; margin: 0;">Existing videos:</p>
   <div style="background:#D9EDF7; padding: 5px 0 0 11px; margin-top:0;">
-    <p><strong>Is there enough space in the main audio for the description? <strong>And</strong> will you use a media player that supports a separate audio track for the description?</p>
+    <p>Is there enough space in the main audio for the description? <em>And</em> will you use a media player that supports a separate audio track for the description?</p>
     <ul style="padding-bottom: 11px; padding-top: 0; margin-top:0; margin-bottom: 0;">
       <li>If yes, provide  description in a <strong>separate audio file</strong>,<br>
         <em><strong>or</strong></em> provide a <strong>separate described  video</strong>. </li>